 In order for your application to be processed for admission, you must:

 Two of our Bachelor’s programmes apply selection procedures due to their small-scale and intensive approach.
-You can find more information on the selection procedure and application deadlines on the programme webpages.
+You can find more information about the selection procedure and application deadlines on the programme webpages.

 The UvA offers several programmes with limited places and an enrolment quota.
-Because they can only accommodate a fixed number of students, these programmes carry out a selection process to determine which students are admitted.
+Because they can only accommodate a fixed number of students, these programmes carry out a selection process to determine which students can be admitted.

 The application deadline for such programmes is 15 January.
 More information about the entry requirements and application process can be found on the programme webpages.